akashshar-ma/Chaetsheets/README.md

 # Chaetsheets
-It contains all tye of cheatsheets
+It contains all types of cheatsheets